200percentmicky/chadmusic/README.md

 # All of this looks cool!
 Can I self host this?
-You may self host this bot as long as you abide by the MIT License. **No support will be given if you decide to self host this bot.** Since this bot is based on **[DisTube.js](https://distube.js.org)**, I encourage you to learn how to build your own music bot to your taste.
-If any of this seems scary to you, again you can always **[add this bot to your server.](https://discord.com/api/oauth2/authorize?client_id=842687709776707585&permissions=37055552&scope=bot%20applications.commands)**
+Self-hosting ChadMusic is not supported, but I will not stop you from doing so as long as you abide by the MIT License.
+Since this bot is based on **[DisTube.js](https://distube.js.org)**, I encourage you to learn how to build your own music bot to your taste.
+If any of this seems scary to you, again you can always **[add this bot to your server.](https://discord.com/api/oauth2/authorize?client_id=375450533114413056&permissions=1005972566&scope=applications.commands%20bot)**

 ## Directions
 The bot requires Node.JS 14.0.0 to run.